ishaankor/Software-Tools-Blog/lab1.md

    - ### Analyzing the `cat` command with ***NO*** arguments

      -  Starting at the `root directory`, the `cat` command with **no** arguments outputs keyboard input as there are no files within the filesystem - just the `lecture1 directory`.
 Similarly to the `ls` command, the `cat`            command relies on the argument as it provides the necessary `file path` to print its content.
-From first glance, this can seem like an error when it really is **not**.
+From first glance, this seems like an error when it really is **not**.
 The terminal is defaulting to reading the standard         input as there are **no** arguments.

         ```
         [user@sahara ~]$ cat